 10. Civil core office

-My last tip is that if you don’t like fighting or having to farm the different animals for resources or you’re not a massive fan of going into the hazardous ruins to kind of farm that way.
+My last tip is that if you don’t like fighting or having to farm the different animals for resources, you’re not a massive fan of going into the hazardous ruins to kind of farm that way.
 You can go ahead and go to the civil core office and hire them to get you specific resources.
 That way, you don’t have to go ahead and farm it yourself.
-Or if you are somebody that doesn’t mind farming but you do need a lot of one particular resource.
-It is a great way to get yourself a bunch of one specific resource quickly.
+Or if you are somebody who doesn’t mind farming but needs a lot of one particular resource.
+It is a great way to quickly get a bunch of one specific resource.

 Those are my top ten tips for starting with My Time At Portia.
 If you have started playing the game, I hope you are enjoying it and if you are returning to the game after a bunch of updates that have happened over the last couple of years.
 I hope you are enjoying those updates as well.